sean-loong/MLA-Multi-modal-Layer-Wise-Interactive-Adapter-for-Stance-Detection-on-Social-Media/README.md

-# Multi-modal Stance Detection: New Datasets and Model
+# Multi-modal Layer-Wise Interactive Adapter for Stance Detection on Social Medi

 This repository open-sources the code and datas in **Multi-modal Layer-Wise Interactive Adapter for Stance Detection on Social Media**.